madhav-madhusoodanan/brainstorm/README.md

 A server-side web framework for the Brainfuck language

 Rules:<br />
-The last cell in the memory (by default, at index 29,999) is the flag cell Flag cell content:
+The last cell in the memory (by default, at index 29,999) is the flag cell<br />
+Flag cell content:

 0 -> "." operator writes the active port, while the "," operator reads the active port and stops its execution<br />